Wear Protective Gear

 The National Highway Traffic Safety Administration estimates that helmets are 37 percent effective in preventing fatal injuries, meaning at least 34 Colorado riders in 2015 could have been saved if they had been wearing helmets.

 Before you hit the road, make sure you have the proper equipment to keep you and your passengers safe and legal.

 - Helmets are the most important equipment you can wear.

-- While there's no Colorado helmet law for adult motorcycle operators, the law does require operators under the age of 18 and their passengers under 18 to wear one.
+- While there's no Colorado helmet law for adult motorcycle operators, the law does require operators younger than 18—and their passengers younger than 18—to wear one.

 - Make sure your helmet is USDOT approved, meeting rigorous safety standards.